About Howard High School - Pindula, local knowledge

 Tel: +263 410-313-2867

-Howard High School is a Zimbabwean secondary school located in Mashonaland Central Province.
+Howard High School is a Salvation Army Church secondary school in Mazowe District, Mashonaland Central Province.
 The school offers ordinary and advanced level and has boarding facility.

 Foundation